cmkobel/CompareM2/README.md

 Assemblycomparator performs a palette of analyses on your genomes, and compares them.
 The main results from these analyses are summarized in a html-report that can be easily distributed.

 Assemblycomparator2 can either be run on a local workstation (>64GiB RAM), a high performance computing cluster (HPC).
-Both conda and apptainer/singularity environments are available for everything to run.
+Both conda environments and apptainer/singularity/docker images are available for all depending software to run.

 ## Usage by examples